If your Medicare Advantage plan denies you payment or medical services, don’t take it lying down.

 Administrative law judges, within the Office of Medicare Hearings and Appeals, review appeals of Independent Review Entity or Quality Improvement Organization decisions.
 (27% of denials are overturned)

 ♦ In order for your case to be eligible for this level of review, it must meet a specific dollar amount.
-The sum is not huge (over $160 in 2018).
+The sum is not huge (over $180 in 2024).
+For reconsiderations issued by a Quality Improvement Organization, the minimum amount in controversy is $200.

 • You have 60 days, from receipt of the decision from your second-level appeal, to file your request for an administrative law judge review.